 We provide online tools to record and keep track of all sessions and payments.
 Our tutors use these tools to check if a student has paid for an upcoming session, charge students for sessions, review student evaluations, and keep track of all payments received from us.

 Step 3: Easy Payment System

 We require students to pay us upfront for tutor sessions.
-This protects our tutors by eliminating the risk of students refusing to pay for sessions.
+This protects our tutors by eliminating the risk of students refusing or forgetting to pay for sessions.
 Tutors are paid by us every 2 weeks for their work.
 To pay for our services, a predetermined percent will be deducted from tutor’s earnings before the tutor is paid.
 For more information, please submit the tutor application form and schedule an interview.